 This paper investigates the timing of retirement in high-intensity occupations where performance signals are noisy, and agents must learn about their latent ability.
 Using a rich monthly panel of over 10,000 professional tennis players from 2000 to 2021, we characterize the relationship between performance trajectories and career exits.
 We document three robust stylized facts: (1) careers are generally short—with a median duration of three years—and highly right-skewed; (2) players typically retire following a decline from their peak performance rather than at the peak; and (3) career length is positively correlated with peak ability.
 Survival analysis reveals substantial heterogeneity, where lower-ranked players exit rapidly while elite players sustain careers into their thirties.
 These patterns suggest that retirement decisions are driven significantly by an information-updating process regarding competitive fit, distinct from pure age-related physical decline.

-You can find me at the following contacts.
-I am happy to connect and talk about research, collaborations, grad school.
+I am happy to connect and talk about research, collaborations, or grad school.

 Email: guido.bongioanni@eui.eu